ErnestAr/ernest-arutiunian-portfolio/src/projects/resume-hacker.md

 ---

 ## Description
- Resume Hacker is an application that assists those who are interested in creating a personal resume.
-This application enables the user to create thier own personal resume by adding personal info.
+ "Resume Hacker" is an application that assists those who are interested in creating a personal resume.
+This application enables the user to create their resume by adding personal info.
 The user will have the ability to update and delete their accounts on this website.

 ## Technologies
  HTML, CSS, Bootstrap, React, Material UI, MongoDb, Node.js Express.js, Express-Sessions, Mongoose, Bcrypt, GraphQl